 An LOI is a Letter of Inquiry, which is the first step in applying for a Capacity, Infrastructure, Technical Assistance, or Catalyst grant.
 It offers an overview of the organization, the project for which you’re requesting support, and budget, if applicable.
 An LOI is not needed to apply for the UMEZ Arts Engagement grant.

 + What documents do I have to submit for financial requirements?

-Applicants should feel free to submit financial documents that are prepared from their accounting software, or through some other function.
+Unless required, applicants should feel free to submit financial documents that are prepared from their accounting software, or through some other function.
 Be advised that documents should be well detailed and reflect the activities relevant to the organization.
 Applicants are also welcome to use UMEZ-created templates.
-LOI Templates: Current Budget and YTD Actuals Template, Project Budget Template – Capacity and Infrastructure Grant, Project Budget Template – Catalyst.

 + What are your reporting requirements?

 UMEZ Arts Engagement grant recipients will report through the grant administrator, LMCC.
 All other grants are tailored to the organization’s needs, which means that each set of reporting requirements is specific to that grant.
 Reports are generally required every six months, and include both narrative and financial sections.
 Because UMEZ funds are drawn from federal, city, and state sources, all grant expenses and matching revenues must be fully documented.
 Other normal administrative documents are also required, such as annual financial statements, minutes of the board meetings, and development plans.

 + Can I see a sample of the required reporting documents?

 Yes, click here.